 Things to do in Geneva Switzerland

-Geneva Old Town
+Explore the Geneva Old Town

 The Geneva Old Town exuding an old world charm in the center of the city is a respite from the traffic and buzzing cityscape.
 A quiet cobblestone alley up from the bustling shopping streets will walk you back in time with its medieval buildings and quaint cafes.
-If you are there on Saturdays pick some mouth watering yummy churros or hot chocolate crepes from the food trucks and start your walk through the serene aura of the Geneva old town.
+If you are there on Saturdays pick some mouth-watering yummy churros or hot chocolate crepes from the food trucks and start your walk through the serene aura of the Geneva old town.

 The most prominent landmark of the old town is the imposing 12th century Saint Peter’s Cathedral and a climb up the tower offers a panoramic view of the city.
 The old town also has some interesting museums like Maison Tavel, Barbier-Mueller Museum and the International Museum of the Reformation.
 The narrow alleys of the old town crisscross at small pretty squares which are dotted with medieval fountains adorned with vivid flower plants.

-Geneva boasts of more than 30 museums offering an intriguing insight into culture and history of Geneva as well as modern and contemporary Art.
+Geneva boasts of more than 30 museums offering an intriguing insight into culture and history of Geneva as well as modern and Contemporary Art.
 A varied display of life-size models of majestic animals and exotic birds and the impressive collection of rare stones and minerals in historical museum to Patek Philippe museum offering an insight into the history and evolution of watchmaking in Geneva and the exhibitions of art and Antiquity in Barbier-Mueller Museum and Maison Tavel Geneva has something to offer to its visitors of all ages be it kids or a grown-up history buff.

 Do not miss the fascinating collection of timepieces dating back to as old as the 16th century in the as Patek Philippe museum, over 16,000 different plant species at the Botanical Gardens and over 20,000 remarkable pieces of porcelain and pottery in the Ariana Museum some of which date back to 14th century.